aa900031/nitro-better-auth/README.md

 ```

 > [!TIP]
-> When you are using Postgresql as database with Hyperdrive in Cloudflare Worker, you should setup server singleton by request and enable [asyncContext](https://nitro.build/guide/utils#async-context-experimental).
+> When you are using Postgresql as database with Hyperdrive in Cloudflare Worker, you should setup server singleton by request.

 ```typescript [nitro.config.ts]
 export default defineNitroConfig({